ume1088/HexSoftwares_CustomerSupport_Chatbot/README.md

 5. If AI output is unsafe or unclear, the user is redirected to support.

 ---
+##💬 Example Questions (Recommended)
+To get accurate responses, ask questions related to the FAQs, such as:
+“What are your support hours?”
+“How can I contact customer support?”
+“What is your refund policy?”
+“What services do you provide?”
+“Where is your company located?”
+For other questions, the chatbot will attempt an AI-generated response, which may be general in nature.

 ## 📂 Project Structure
 HexSoftware_CustomerSupport_Chatbot/